-- Bus rider forums, which are held quarterly at terminals and major bus route hubs - Paratransit van rider meetings, which are held quarterly at accessible locations used by significant numbers of van riders. - Formal meetings with specific agendas. - Informal workshops. - Customer listening sessions on service and planning topics proposed by PVTA, typically held at terminals or near major bus route hubs. - Open houses where members of the public may speak individually or in groups with PVTA staff.

-- Settings where PVTA representatives are available to speak directly with members of the public, such as media events. - Public hearings that are required by the PVTA Public Hearing Policy (Appendix 1). - Public comment time at all PVTA Advisory Board meetings.
+- Bus rider forums, which are held quarterly at terminals and major bus route hubs - Paratransit van rider meetings, which are held quarterly at accessible locations used by significant numbers of van riders. - Formal meetings with specific agendas. - Informal workshops. - Customer listening sessions on service and planning topics proposed by PVTA, typically held at terminals or near major bus route hubs. - Open houses where members of the public may speak individually or in groups with PVTA staff. - Settings where PVTA representatives are available to speak directly with members of the public, such as media events. - Public hearings that are required by the PVTA Public Hearing Policy (Appendix 1). - Public comment time at all PVTA Advisory Board meetings.

 PVTA holds all its public gatherings in facilities that are accessible for people with disabilities and, wherever possible, near a bus route.
+Meetings at transit hubs and bus centers are also used to increase public participation.
 PVTA typically reviews demographic information about area where the meeting is to be held to decide when notices should be translated into languages other than English.

-The availability of meeting handouts alternative formats-Braille, large print, and/or audio cassette, and languages other than English-as well as other accommodations (language interpreters, sign language interpreters, CART translators, etc.) is explained in the meeting notices along with specific information on how to request these accommodations.
+The availability of meeting handouts alternative formats-Braille, large print, and/or digital recording, and languages other than English-as well as other accommodations (language interpreters, sign language interpreters, CART translators, etc.) is explained in the meeting notices along with specific information on how to request these accommodations.

 PVTA strives to make meetings welcoming to all members of the public.
-To develop this plan, PVTA surveyed riders to better understand what times of day and in places are convenient for customers and community residents (see Appendix 3).
+To develop this plan, PVTA surveyed riders to better understand what times of day and in places are convenient for customers and community residents (see Appendix 9).
 Staff arranging these meetings are proactive in asking what languages are likely to be spoken by all potential participants.